dansanderson/mega65-welcome-guide/using-disks.md

 For more on the `DIR` command, see the User's Guide, page 106.
 ```

 One disadvantage of the `W` flag is that you cannot use the `/` shortcut to load a program into memory.
 There is another way to view the complete directory listing and still use this shortcut: load the listing into BASIC memory.
 Commodore 64 users are familiar with `LOAD "$",8` followed by `LIST`.
-To do this in a nicer way with MEGA65:
+To do this with the MEGA65:

 ```
 DLOAD "$$"
 LIST
 ```

-This still scrolls a long listing off the screen, but now you can use MEGA65 BASIC's listing viewer to scroll up to previous lines.
+This still scrolls a long listing off the screen, but now you can use MEGA65 BASIC's listing viewer features to scroll up to previous lines.
 Use the F9 and F11 keys to traverse the listing, then cursor up to a program you want to load and use the `/` shortcut.

 ```{caution}
 Loading the directory listing with `DLOAD` overwrites any BASIC program that resides in memory.
 The `DIR` command does not overwrite BASIC memory.